Police in Bath and Brunswick, Maine Work with PARRI for One2One Addiction Recovery

 Two Maine police departments, Bath and Brunswick, have been selected to participate in the One2One: Engagement to Recovery program of the Police Assisted Addiction and Recovery Initiative (PAARI), which will benefit 19 other law enforcement agencies throughout Maine and Massachusetts.

-One2One is a pilot-tested, evidence-based, police-led intervention project that is being implemented across Massachusetts and Maine with the goal of increasing engagement in substance use-related services and supports among people who are using stimulants and opioids and are at risk of overdosing.
+One2One is a pilot-tested, evidence-based, police-led intervention project that is being implemented across Massachusetts and Maine to increase engagement in substance use-related services and supports among people who are using stimulants and opioids and are at risk of overdosing.
 The project is funded by the Department of Public Health and Human Services.

 A referral to treatment or other services resulted from every fentanyl test strip kit that was delivered as part of the pilot program, which was financed by the Massachusetts Department of Public Health.